-Particle filters (see [Doucet 2000, Doucet 2001, Arulampalam 02 and Berliner 07A]) approximate the posterior densities by population of states.
+Particle filters see [Doucet 2000, Doucet 2001, Arulampalam 02, Berliner 07 A] and recently the review paper of [Van Leeuwen 09] approximate the posterior densities by population of states.
 These states are called "particles".
 Each of the particles has an assigned weight, and the posterior distribution can then be approximated by a discrete distribution which has support on each of the particles.
 The probability assigned to each particle is proportional to its weight.
 The different (PF) algorithms differ in the way that the population of particles evolves and assimilates the incoming observations.
-A major drawback of particle filters is that they suffer from sample degeneracy after a few filtering steps. $\exp(\tau^2/2)$,
+A major drawback of particle filters is that they suffer from sample degeneracy after a few filtering steps.